32nd Air Wing (Indonesia)

-The 3rd Air Wing (Indonesian: Wing Udara 3) is a unit of the Indonesian Air Force (Tentara Nasional Indonesia Angkatan Udara, (TNI-AU)) tasked with providing technical assistance in the framework of the operational readiness of air squadron crews within its ranks.
-3rd Air Wing is under the control of Iswahjudi Air Force Base, 2nd Air Operations Command, based in Maospati, Magetan Regency, East Java.
+The 32nd Air Wing (Wing Udara 32, sometimes referred to as Wing Udara 3.2) is a unit of the Indonesian Air Force (Tentara Nasional Indonesia Angkatan Udara, (TNI-AU)) tasked with providing technical assistance in the framework of the operational readiness of air squadron crews within its ranks.
+32nd Air Wing is under the control of 3rd Group, Air Force Operation Command, based in Iswahjudi Air Force Base, Maospati, Magetan Regency, East Java.